-At first glance the return route is less interesting, mainly back in pines the trail weaves it way back towards ZigZag canyon.
-However the trail still holds many surprises.
+At first glance, the return route is less interesting, mainly back in pines the trail weaves its way back towards ZigZag canyon.
+However, the trail still holds many surprises.
 Pines covered in moss look like bearded trees.
 The trail cuts across Lost Creek and Lady Creek.
-The trail zig zags around the contours of several small canyons, keeping a fairly level profile.
+The trail zig-zags around the contours of several small canyons, keeping a fairly level profile.

 After about 2 miles the trail intersects with the Paradise Park Trail and then in another 0.5 mile is the intersection with the Paradise Park Loop Trail.
 This was the intersection where we left and from here on back to Timberline Lodge is on the same trail for the outbound journey.
 Another 0.5 mile back to ZigZag river and then 3 more miles back to Timberline Lodge.

 - Trail head starts at the elegant Timberline Lodge

 - Paradise Park has plenty of camping opportunities

 - A summary map of the hike here